Joshua 6 – The Fall of Jericho

 i.
 We shouldn’t be surprised when God fulfills His promise, but we often are.
 We wonder if the Israelites were surprised when the wall fell down flat.
 The people of Jericho were no doubt surprised.

 i.
-Such judgment seems harsh to us because it is harsh – and we must recognize, that at unique times, God has commanded that such judgment come to pass.
+Such judgment seems harsh to us because it is harsh – and we must recognize, that at unique times, God has commanded that such judgment be made.
 It may happen either through an army that He has used (as is the case here), or through judgment that He directly brings (such as in the case of Sodom and Gomorrah, Genesis 19:24-25).

 c.
 They took the city: Israel took, after God had given (Joshua 6:2).
 It was clear that God gave, but that Israel had to take by obedient, persistent faith.